proedl10/mgt4250project/README.md

 - Q2: How does race affect the median income of everyday people?
 - Q3: How does the income change between genders based on the education level

-## Why we picked these questions
+## Why we Picked These Questions
 - Income Inequality has a significant societal and economic impact, and it is important that we understand the factors that lead to inequality for greater economic development.
--
+- When comparing median incomes, it is important to factor in race as the data could highlight challenges that certain racial groups go through.

 ## Data Description
 Variables
 - First